EU fails to address key concerns of Chinese and EU industries

 Frustration is mounting with the European Commission (EC), the EU's executive body leading the dispute.
 On Wednesday, German Chancellor Olaf Scholz criticized the EC's actions and called for a resolution with China, noting that other EU member states are also questioning the tariffs imposed by the EC.

-While EU leaders have publicly supported negotiations, sources told the Global Times that the EU has not demonstrated enough commitment in actual discussions.
+While EU leaders have publicly supported negotiations, the EU has not demonstrated enough commitment in actual discussions, according to a report from the Global Times.
 Amid growing internal and external criticism, experts are urging the EU to approach negotiations with more sincerity to reach a mutually beneficial agreement with China.

-In response to a question on the progress of China-EU EV negotiations during a press conference on Thursday, He Yadong, a spokesperson for MOFCOM, stated that China has shown significant flexibility and sincerity, and some progress has been made in specific areas.
-However, "the EU has yet to address key issues concerning the industries of both China and the EU," He said.
+In response to a question on the progress of China-EU EV negotiations during a press conference on Thursday, He Yadong, a ministry spokesperson, stated that China has shown significant flexibility and sincerity, and some progress has been made in specific areas.
+However, "The EU has yet to address key issues concerning the industries of both China and the EU," He said.

 Reaffirming China's dedication to resolving the dispute through dialogue, He added that China has officially invited the EU's technical team for further face-to-face negotiations.
 "We have prepared everything and are waiting for the EU's reply," He noted.